Naveen2701/-Spam-Ham-Detection-using-NLP/README.md

 3. Run the Jupyter notebook provided in the repository to execute the preprocessing steps, feature engineering, and machine learning models.

-## Author
+## Authors
-This project was developed by Naveen KM.
+This project was developed by Naveen KM and Guruakash P.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See the LICENSE file for details.